Cyntoia Brown: Arrest and trial

 Brown was arrested and charged with homicide, aggravated robbery, handgun possession, and criminal impersonation.
 Despite being only 16 at the time of the killing, she was tried as an adult.
 This decision came from Metro Juvenile Court Judge Betty Adams Green on November 14, 2004, who argued that it was too much of a risk to the community to keep the 16-year-old in the Juvenile Court System.

 Brown never denied shooting Allen; rather, she argued that the act was committed in self defense.

 Brown stated that Allen had intimidated her by repeatedly standing over her and touching her while she lay in his bed, and that she believed Allen was reaching for a firearm as the two lay in bed.
+This led her to shoot Allen with her own firearm, which she had gotten from her pimp for protection.
 No firearm was ever found despite her claims and Allen was discovered in a sleeping position when his body was found.
-This led her to shoot Allen with her own firearm, which she had gotten from her pimp for protection.
 Prosecutors took the stance that Brown had not been in danger and that she had murdered Allen as he slept naked in bed in order to rob him.